 The W.T.
 Pound Family Scholarship recognizes excellence and achievement in the study of ecology.
 The scholarship is presented at the end of each academic year, upon the recommendation of the Head of the Department of Biology, to an Environmental Science programme honours student completing the third or fourth year, enrolled in one or more ecology courses.
 Preference will be given to a student whose studies focus on ecology.
 This scholarship was established in remembrance of Jessie Edith and William Thomas Pound; they are honoured by the family they created and encouraged.

 The Walker Science Research Award is designed to support the unique research work of Acadia’s most promising undergraduate Honours students in Science.
-It will be awarded to a 3rd year Honours student in recognition of their research proposal for the BSc Honours in any of the natural sciences.
+It will be awarded during the summer prior to the final year in recognition of their research proposal for the BSc Honours in any of the natural sciences.

 Robert Walker (’73, ’17) and Karen Higgins (’74), both from Dartmouth, met in High School and were married a few days before Karen’s graduation from Acadia.
 Karen subsequently spent much of her career in financial services.
 Bob continued his studies after his BSc in Physics at McMaster, earning a MEng in Engineering Physics and a PhD in Electrical Engineering.
 He has received many academic and service awards for his outstanding career as government scientist, manager and senior executive.
 Karen and Bob have three children and nine grandchildren.